redlibrarian/redlibrarian.github.io/_posts/2016-05-10-public-libraries-history-state.markdown

 >to which the new institutions may bear a certain similarity.
 (Marx,
 >quoted in Lenin, *The State and Revolution*, 49)

-Pateman, in his “article” in *Off the Shelf*  [link] is not wrong to see the origins of the public library lie in structures of social control.
+John Pateman, CEO of Thunder Bay Public Library, in his article/blog-post in [*Open Shelf*](link) is not wrong to see the origins of the public library lie in structures of social control.
 But he takes this to be some kind of atomic fact, eternal and independent, bearing no relation to any other facts.
-Alistair Black, in his History of the British public libraries [link] and his work connecting public libraries to the concept of “social hygiene” has created a convincing argument against the idea of public libraries as agents of enlightenment or progress.
+Alistair Black, in his *New History of the English Public Library* (1996) and his work connecting public libraries to the concept of “social hygiene” ("The Library as Clinic", 2005) has created a convincing argument against the idea of public libraries as agents of enlightenment or progress.

-However, the idea that public libraries have “not fundamentally changed” in the last century and a half, while seeming to lead to a “historical analysis” of public libraries in the Western world, in fact ignores the reality of history itself.
+However, the idea that public libraries have “not changed fundamentally” in the last century and a half, while seeming to lead to a
+“historical analysis” of public libraries in the Western world, in fact ignores the reality of history itself.
 In the first place, it is patently absurd that any phenomena does not change over time, but in the